KenPainter/GenLogic/docs/architecture/consolidated-triggers.md

 All triggers fire BEFORE the operation completes.
 This allows:
 - Modifying NEW row values before they are written to disk
 - Calculated columns to compute values
-- FOLLOW automations to fetch values from parent tables
+- SNAPSHOT/SYNC automations to fetch values from parent tables
 - Change detection by comparing OLD vs NEW values

 ### 3. Four-Step Execution Order